 USE [AdventureWorksDW2014] GO SELECT [EnglishCountryRegionName] ,[StateProvinceName] ,[City] ,[PostalCode] ,SUM (RE.[UnitPrice]) AS [Unit Price] ,SUM (RE.[ExtendedAmount]) AS [Extended Amount] ,SUM (RE.[ProductStandardCost]) AS [Product Standard Cost] ,SUM (RE.[TotalProductCost]) AS [Total Product Cost] ,SUM (RE.[SalesAmount]) AS [Sales Amount] ,SUM (RE.[TaxAmt]) AS [Tax Amount] FROM [DimGeography] INNER JOIN [FactResellerSales] AS RE ON [DimGeography].[SalesTerritoryKey] = RE.[SalesTerritoryKey] GROUP BY [EnglishCountryRegionName] ,[StateProvinceName] ,[City] ,[PostalCode] ORDER BY [EnglishCountryRegionName]

-By clicking ok we are done with our source part.
+By clicking ok, we have done with our source part.

 Here we selected the DimGeography.xls as our excel destination sheet

-TIP: You have to create the Excel sheet before using it in the Excel Connection Manager and Excel file should not be open while running the package.
+TIP: You have to create the Excel sheet before using it in the Excel Connection Manager, and the Excel file should not be open while running the package.

 Here we selected the DimGeography table so, to check the result you have to open the DimGeography sheet inside the DimGeography.xls

-NOTE: If your input column names and destination column names are same then, the intelligence will automatically map.
-If there is any changes in the column names then we have map them manually.
+NOTE: If your input column names and destination column names are the same then, the intelligence will automatically map.
+If there are any changes in the column names, we have to map them manually.

-Once you done with mapping click on ok button to finish the project development.
-Let us run the package and see
+Once you complete with mapping, click on the Ok button to finish the project development.
+Let us run the SSIS Export Data From SQL Server To Excel package and see